 - a ‘show’, which is when the mucus plug from your cervix comes away – it appears as a pink-brown jelly-like blob or in pieces

-- You might feel pains that feel like strong period pains (these are the start of contractions)
+- pains in your tummy that may feel like strong period pains – these these are the start of contractions

-You may find that your waters break, in which case you know that labour is, or soon will be, under way, or you might start by feeling contractions.
+Your waters may also break or you might start feeling contractions.
 These will be different from the practice Braxton Hicks contractions that you may already have had.
 They feel stronger, deeper and more painful.
-Look out, too, for waves of backache, as some women find that this is where they feel their contractions.

-Once labour has started, your contractions will become more regular and won't go away!
-When you are having a contraction every five minutes (and last 30–60 seconds), call your midwife, birth centre or hospital labour ward if you are giving birth there.
+Once labour gets going, your contractions will become more regular and won't go away.
+Call your midwife, birth centre or hospital labour ward when you are having a contraction every 5 minutes that last 30–60 seconds.
 If you have chosen a home birth, the midwife will come to you.